phalcon-orphanage/docs/fr/reference/models.rst

     }

-The above example shows the implementation of the "Robots" model.
-Note that the class Robots inherits from :doc:`Phalcon\\Mvc\\Model <../api/Phalcon_Mvc_Model>`.
-This component provides a great deal of functionality to models that inherit it, including basic database CRUD (Create, Read, Update, Delete) operations, data validation, as well as sophisticated search support and the ability to relate multiple models with each other.

 .. highlights::

     If you're using PHP 5.4/5.5 it is recommended you declare each column that makes part of the model in order to save memory and reduce the memory allocation.

-By default, the model "Robots" will refer to the table "robots".
+By default, the model "Store\\Toys\\Robots" will refer to the table "robots".
 If you want to manually specify another name for the mapping table, you can use the :code:`setSource()` method:

 .. code-block:: php

     <?php

+    namespace Store\Toys;

     use Phalcon\Mvc\Model;